MichaelFrontEnd254/Netflix-clone/README.md

 This a basic netflix-clone i created for beginners.
-Where you don't understand just let me know
+The code is not for sale it's free !!!!